How to Plan for Workplace Emergencies and Evacuation

 Who is responsible for fire safety in the workplace?

-It is the legal responsibility of the building owner to implement fire safety precautions in their building or facility, this includes executing fire evacuation procedures.
+It is the legal responsibility of the building owner to implement fire precautions in their building or facility, this includes executing fire evacuation procedures.
+Below is a list of suitable fire safety training courses to consider sending your staff on:

 What types of emergency can happen at work?